-\ only avilable to currently enrolled TTUHSC M.P.T. students
+only avilable to currently enrolled TTUHSC M.P.T. students

 The Texas Tech University Health Sciences Center's (TTUHSC) Physical Therapy program is located within the School of Allied Health Sciences and the Department of Rehabilitation Sciences.
-The TTUHSC Physical Therapy program has been accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) since its inception and is currently accredited through the year 2008.
-The re-accreditation process for the TTUHSC D.P.T.
-Program is scheduled to occur in 2008.
+The TTUHSC Physical Therapy program has been accredited by the Commission on Accreditation in Physical Therapy (CAPTE) since its inception and is currently accredited through December 31st, 2018.